Plastic labelled 'BPA free' might not be safe, studies suggest | CBC News

 Identifying the substitutes is further complicated by widespread use of the BPA-free label.

-"My suspicion is that the BPA-free label is marketing," said Erica Phipps, executive director of Canadian Partnership for Children's Health and Environment, an organization that advocated for BPA to be replaced with safer alternatives in a 2010 position paper.
+"My suspicion is that the BPA-free label is marketing," said Erica Phipps, executive director of Canadian Partnership for Children's Health and Environment, an organization that advocated for BPA to be replaced with safer alternatives, in a 2010 position paper.

 "It's responding to the fact that BPA has now been identified as something that we'd like to avoid exposure to.
 You'll see it on categories of products that never had BPA to start with."